 [LUM#10] A revolution in contraception

-"Despite the immense progress made since the invention of contraception, there is currently no method that can be considered perfect," explains biology student Léo Carrillo.
-Developing an innovative contraception is the project of this young man and his eight colleagues, who took part in the IGEM competition in Boston with a novel concept: bacterial contraception.
+"Despite the immense progress made since the invention of contraception, there is currently no method that could be considered perfect," explains Léo Carrillo, a biology student.
+Developing innovative contraception is the goal of this young man and his eight colleagues, who participated in the IGEM competition in Boston with a novel concept: bacterial contraception.

-"We wondered whether synthetic biology could help improve the contraceptive offer," explains Léo Carrillo.
-That's how the idea that's worth its weight in gold came about: genetically modifying a bacterium in the vaginal microbiota to make it play a contraceptive role.
+"We wondered whether synthetic biology could help improve contraception options," explains Léo Carrillo.
+That's when the golden idea was born: genetically modifying a bacterium in the vaginal microbiota to give it a contraceptive role.

 Contraceptive bacteria

-This innovation would be a revolution for thousands of women not satisfied with the current contraceptive offer: "no side effects, no need to remember to take a pill every day, a single inoculation into the vaginal microbiota would ensure effective contraception over the long term", explains Léo Carrillo.
+This innovation would be revolutionary for thousands of women who are dissatisfied with current contraceptive options: "No side effects, no need to remember to take a pill every day—a single injection into the vaginal microbiota would ensure effective contraception over the long term, " explains Léo Carrillo.

 Gold medal